Alzheimer's disease: Lifestyle

-Certain lifestyle activities, such as physical and cognitive exercises, higher education and occupational attainment, cigarette smoking, stress, sleep, and the management of other comorbidities, including diabetes and hypertension, may affect the risk of developing Alzheimer's.
+Certain lifestyle activities, such as physical and cognitive exercises, higher education and occupational attainment, cigarette smoking, stress, sleep, and the management of other comorbidities, including diabetes and hypertension, may affect the risk of developing AD.

 Physical exercise is associated with a decreased rate of dementia, and is effective in reducing symptom severity in those with AD.
 Memory and cognitive functions can be improved with aerobic exercises including brisk walking three times weekly for forty minutes.
 It may also induce neuroplasticity of the brain.
-Participating in mental exercises, such as reading, crossword puzzles, and chess have shown a potential to be preventative.
+Participating in mental exercises, such as reading, crossword puzzles, and chess have reported potential to be preventive.
 Meeting the WHO recommendations for physical activity is associated with a lower risk of AD.

-Higher education and occupational attainment, and participation in leisure activities, contribute to a reduced risk of developing Alzheimer's, or of delaying the onset of symptoms.
+Higher education and occupational attainment, and participation in leisure activities, contribute to a reduced risk of developing AD, or of delaying the onset of symptoms.
 This is compatible with the cognitive reserve theory, which states that some life experiences result in more efficient neural functioning providing the individual a cognitive reserve that delays the onset of dementia manifestations.
 Education delays the onset of Alzheimer's disease syndrome without changing the duration of the disease.

-Cessation in smoking may reduce risk of developing Alzheimer's' disease, specifically in those who carry APOE ɛ4 allele.
+Cessation in smoking may reduce risk of developing AD, specifically in those who carry the APOE ɛ4 allele.
 The increased oxidative stress caused by smoking results in downstream inflammatory or neurodegenerative processes that may increase risk of developing AD.
 Avoidance of smoking, counseling and pharmacotherapies to quit smoking are used, and avoidance of environmental tobacco smoke is recommended.

 Alzheimer's disease is associated with sleep disorders but the precise relationship is unclear.
-It was once thought that as people get older, the risk of developing sleep disorders and AD independently increase, but research is examining whether sleep disorders may increase the prevalence of AD.
+It was once thought that as people get older, the risk of developing sleep disorders and AD independently increase, but research suggests sleep disorders may be a risk factor for AD.
 One theory is that the mechanisms to increase clearance of toxic substances, including Aβ, are active during sleep.
 With decreased sleep, a person is increasing Aβ production and decreasing Aβ clearance, resulting in Aβ accumulation.
 Receiving adequate sleep (approximately 7–8 hours) every night has become a potential lifestyle intervention to prevent the development of AD.